CAVE TOURS BY RESERVATION ONLY - Please see our Cave Tours page for other current restrictions.

-When taking a cave tour, one adult must accompany every seven children on the tour for school groups.
 All tours are guided by a trained tour guide.
 Reservations are strongly recommended and can be made by calling: (520) 586-CAVE.
-The cave averages 70° Fahrenheit (21° Celsius) and 99% humidity year round.
+The cave averages 70° Fahrenheit (21° Celsius) and 99 percent humidity year round.
 All cave trails are barrier-free.
-Due to wet surfaces and changes in grades, strollers and walkers are not allowed on the tours.
+Due to wet surfaces and changes in grades, strollers are not allowed on the tours.
 Children age 6 and under are not allowed on the Big Room Tour.

-Arizona State Parks has developed an entire school curriculum on CD for teachers Kindergarten through Sixth grade.
-If you would like to receive a complimentary copy of the Kartchner Caverns State Park curriculum (available in CD ROM format) for your school or organization, please call (520) 586-2283, select Option 3.
+Arizona State Parks has developed an entire school curriculum on CD for teachers Kindergarten through sixth grade.
+If you would like to receive a complimentary copy of the Kartchner Caverns State Park curriculum (available in CD ROM format) for your school or organization, please call 1-877-MY PARKS (697-2757).

 School Group Guidelines